-Each year, Alberta Agriculture and Forestry publishes the Cropping Alternatives (Crop Planning Guide) to help crop producers estimate the costs of producing various crops.
+Each year, the Alberta government publishes the Cropping Alternatives (Crop Planning Guide) to help crop producers estimate the costs of producing various crops.
 This guide uses the most current production information and estimates of expected market values and costs.

 - selection of crop protection products and other inputs used

 - age, amount and type of equipment